What Is PA DSS? Overview + PA DSS Compliance

 So, it is important that developers are trained in secure programming practices.
 This will mean they can identify potential coding flaws that can lead to application vulnerabilities.

-A good SAST tool — like Klocwork — encapsulates best practice coding knowledge and automatically scans code — as it is created — to immediately alert developers to security issues.
-Furthermore, as issues are raised their status can be tracked and a change record automatically created for traceability and auditing purposes.
+A good SAST tool — like Klocwork — enforces best practice coding knowledge.
+Klocwork automatically scans code — as it is created — to immediately alert developers to security issues.
+Plus, you can track the status of issues.
+A change record will be automatically created for traceability and auditing purposes.

-If your payment application is coded in C, C++, Java, or C# then Klocwork is the best static analysis tool to help with your PA DSS compliance.
+If your payment application is coded in C, C++, Java, or C# then Klocwork is the best static analysis tool to help with your payment software compliance.

 - Fully documented rule enforcement and message interpretation.